buhrmi/keo/README.md

 # Keo

-Keo is an open-source live streaming platform with built-in revenue sharing.
+Keo is an open-source content monetization platform with built-in revenue sharing that you can deploy on your own server or favorite cloud service.

 © Keo Platforms LLC